curl/curl/docs/cmdline-opts/write-out.md

 Output the certificate chain with details.
 Supported only by the OpenSSL, GnuTLS, Schannel and Secure Transport backends.
 (Added in 7.88.0)

+## `conn_id`
+The connection identifier last used by the transfer.
+The connection id is unique number among all connections using the same connection cache.
+(Added in 8.2.0)

 ## `content_type`
 The Content-Type of the requested document, if there was any.